 Like the restaurant where chefs go to eat, the Washington Monthly is the political magazine and website where Beltway insiders go for high-quality, ahead-of-the-pack journalism.
 We break the stories, highlight the issues, and frame the arguments that Americans will read in their newspapers and see on TV and the Web months or even years later.
-Since 1969 the magazine launched the careers of some of America’s most prominent journalists — including James Fallows of the Atlantic, Nicholas Confessore of the New York Times, Katherine Boo of the New Yorker, and David Ignatius of the Washington Post.
+Since 1969 the magazine launched the careers of some of America’s most prominent journalists — including James Fallows of the Atlantic, Nicholas Confessore of the New York Times, Nicholas Thompson of Wired, Katherine Boo and Benjamin Wallace-Wells of the New Yorker, and David Ignatius of the Washington Post.

 JOIN OUR TEAM!
 WE ARE INTERVIEWING FOR: